pedro-gutierrez/diesel/guides/tutorial.md

 #### The action tag

-The `action` supports the name of an Elixir module as its ony child:
+The `action` supports the name of an Elixir module as its only child:

 ```elixir
 defmodule MyApp.Fsm.Dsl.Action do